DennisBeest/CoRF/README.md

 install_github("DennisBeest/CoRF")

-See help files for intructions and examples
+See help files for intructions and examples (?CoRF)